 The university is dedicated to a culture of civility among students, faculty, and staff.
 The university embraces and celebrates the many differences that exist among the members of a dynamic, intellectual and inclusive community, and strives to maintain an environment that respects differences and provides a sense of belonging and inclusion for everyone.
 Any form of unlawful discrimination will not be tolerated.
 Each student has the right to be free from discrimination, including harassment, on the basis of race, color, religion, sex, pregnancy, or marital status, national origin, age (40 or older), disability, genetic information, sexual orientation, gender identity, veteran status, or any other category protected by law or identified by the University as a protected class.
-If you have experienced discrimination, or know someone who has, you may seek help by contacting USI's Interim Affirmative Action Office, Dameion Doss, at 812-464-1835 or at ddoss@usi.edu.
-Find more information in the Student Rights and Responsibilities: Code of Student Behavior and Equal Opportunity and Non-Discrimination policy.
+If you have experienced discrimination, or know someone who has, you may seek help by contacting USI's Interim Affirmative Action

+Office, Dameion Doss, at 812-464-1835 or at ddoss@usi.edu.
+Find more information in the ddoss@usi.edu.
+Find more information in the Student Behavior and <a href="mailto:Equal Opportunity and Non-Discrimination policy.